hpc/hypnotoad/README.md

 hypnotoad
 =========
-A utility that aids in transporting user and priority information from one or more data sources to various applications on a cluster.
+A utility that aids in transporting directory information from one or more data sources to various applications on a cluster using a standard interface.

 Design Overview
 ---------------
 A user runs hypnotoad specifying a data model type and action output type along with options specific to the data model and action type.

-The data model is currently limited to ldap, but there's no reason why it couldn't be replaced or amended with a database server or another storage location of user and priority information somewhere.
+The data model is currently limited to ldap, but there is no reason why it could not be replaced or amended with a database server or another storage location of user and priority information somewhere.
 See the documentation included with datamodel.py for more information on creating a new data model type.

-After one or more data models are specified, the data is passed to action.py. action.py is an abstraction for outputing to a specific application based on that application's requirements.
-See action.py and the moab_plugin.py action plugin as an example of how to create action plugins for various applications.
+After one or more data models are specified, the data is passed to action_plugin. action_plugin is an abstraction for outputing to a specific application based on the application requirements.
+See plugin.py and the moab_plugin.py action plugin as an example of how to create action plugins for various applications.

 Hypnotoad Little Language
 -------------------------